 On 2 July 2020, an incident occurred at the oil refinery operated by Astron Energy during the process to restart the refinery following a lengthy scheduled maintenance shutdown.
 Two employees died in the incident and certain plant infrastructure at the platformer unit was extensively damaged.
 Astron Energy holds property damage and business interruption insurance.
-Investigations into the cause of the incident and an appropriate repair and restart plan are ongoing.
+A repair and restart plan is being carried out.